How to install October CMS with Apache on Ubuntu 24.04

 Setup Let’s Encrypt SSL/TLS for October CMS

-Securing your October CMS website with a free Let’s Encrypt SSL certificate is important for HTTPS.
-This section explains how to set up Let’s Encrypt SSL/TLS for Apache on Ubuntu.
+Secure your October CMS website using a free Let’s Encrypt SSL certificate to enable HTTPS.
+This guide explains the steps to set up Let’s Encrypt with Apache on Ubuntu 24.04, ensuring your October CMS site is safe and trustworthy for all visitors.

 Please read the post below for additional resources on installing and creating Let’s Encrypt SSL certificates for Apache.